SilverRainZ/silverrainz.github.io/blog/overthewire-bandit.rst

 bandit24
 ^^^^^^^^

-..

    A program is running automatically at regular intervals from cron, the time-based job scheduler.
 Look in /etc/cron.d/ for the configuration and see what command is being executed.

-   **NOTE:** This level requires you to create your own first shell-script.
-This is a very big step and you should be proud of yourself when you beat this level!\ :raw-html-m2r:`<br>`
+   .. note:: This level requires you to create your own first shell-script.
+This is a very big step and you should be proud of yourself when you beat this level!
-   **NOTE 2:** Keep in mind that your shell script is removed once executed, so you may want to keep a copy around…
+   .. note:: Keep in mind that your shell script is removed once executed, so you may want to keep a copy around…

 这题我觉得有点意思.